What does it take to be a great house sitter?

 Should homeowners and house sitters have a written agreement?

-In a word: “Yes”.
-A written agreement can be very useful to both the homeowner and the house sitter.
+“Yes”, a written agreement can be very useful to both the homeowner and the house sitter and is highly recommended.
 Usually, responsibility for creating a written agreement falls to the homeowners since they can detail the responsibilities or the services they’re looking for.
 In our experience however, some homeowners have asked the house sitters to provide the agreement.

 For your reference, HouseSitMexico offers a basic template House Sitting Agreement (which you can find here).
 It is not a “one size fits all” legal contract, nor is it intended to be.
 You should not consider it to be complete.
-It’s intended to just help you ‘get going’ on creating a written document that describes YOUR house sitting situation.
+It’s intended to just help you ‘get going’ on creating a written document that describes the specific house sitting situation you’re embarking on.
 No template can reflect the particulars of your specific situation, until you adapt it, add to it, edit it down and mold it until it becomes yours.
 Of course, you are encouraged to obtain whatever professional advice on this matter as you see fit.

-What advice do you have creating my house sitter’s Profile and Ad?
+What advice do you have creating my house sitter’s Profile and Ad Heading?

-Beyond these defining preferences, you’ll have an opportunity to create a catchy heading and introduce yourself, indicating your experience as a house sitter as well.
+Your Profile gives you an opportunity to create a catchy heading (used in your “ad” on the FIND A SITTER pages).
+Through your Profile you can introduce yourself.
 If you’re new to house sitting, be sure to mention any experience you’ve had in home care, including your own (particularly if you’ve been a home owner).
 Reliability and sincerity can be communicated in a variety of ways.
 Above all else, be honest and truthful.

-What’s Private Messaging and why is it important?
+What’s in-system messaging and why is it important?

-The structure of our HouseSitMexico website allows both homeowners and house sitters to communicate through private messages.
-The idea is that you can correspond without providing your personal contact information, and you can do that in confidence.
-Only when both parties decide they want to be in direct contact, do they exchange phone numbers, Skype IDs, email address or other contact information.
-To do so is up to them.
+The structure of our HouseSitMexico website allows homeowners and house sitters to communicate through in-system messages.
+This allows you to correspond without providing your personal contact information.
+Only when you and a homeowner mutually decide to be in direct contact, do you exchange your phone numbers, email addresses or other contact information.
+Sharing such information is up to YOU.

-Please respect our rule that no direct contact information, like your actual address, phone number or email address, may be shared in your Profile (nor may homeowners put such info in their online Assignment, nor in the Member Blog, nor anywhere else on HouseSitMexico.com).
+Please respect our rule that no direct contact information, like your actual address, phone number or email address, be shared in your Profile (nor may homeowners put such info in their online Listing).

-Such information remains confidential and under your control.
+Such information remains confidential and under each member’s control.
 It’s up to you whether you want to share it with a prospective homeowner, after you have communicated with them through our messaging system.